-- C. Accessibility for Inspection, Maintenance, and Servicing. - 1.
-Septic tanks shall have risers over each access manhole and all risers shall extend above final grade. - 2.
-Each treatment component of an OWTS other than the septic tank and soil treatment area shall be equipped with access manholes with risers that extend above final grade, and shall be located to permit periodic physical inspection, collection and testing of samples, and maintenance of all components and compartments. - 3.
-Riser Lids: - a.
-Each riser lid brought above the surface shall have a secure closing mechanism, such as a lock, special headed bolts or screws, or sufficient weight to prevent unauthorized access. - BCPH may require a secondary plug, cap, cover, or screen be provided below the riser cover to prevent tank entry if the cover is unknowingly damaged or removed. - 4.
-Components that require access for maintenance shall include but not be limited to submerged bearings, moving parts, pumps, siphons, valves, tubes, intakes, slots, distribution boxes, drop boxes, cleanouts, effluent screens, filters, inlet and outlet baffles, aerators, treatment equipment, and other devices. - 5.
-Components shall be designed and constructed so that, when installed, they shall be easily maintained, sampled, and serviced according to the manufacturers' recommendations.
-Easy physical access to treatment components by maintenance personnel and equipment shall be provided. - D. Plumbing Codes: Plumbing fixtures, building sewers, vents, sewer lines, and other appurtenances shall be designed, operated and maintained so as to comply with the minimum requirements of the most recently revised locally enforceable plumbing code.
+- a.
+Each riser lid brought to the surface shall have a secure closing mechanism, such as a lock, special headed bolts or screws, or sufficient weight to prevent unauthorized access. - b.
+A local public health agency may require a secondary plug, cap, cover or screen be provided below the riser cover to prevent tank entry if the cover is unknowingly damaged or removed. - 4.
+Components that require access for maintenance shall include but not be limited to submerged bearings, moving parts, pumps, siphons, valves, tubes, intakes, slots, distribution boxes, drop boxes, cleanouts, effluent screens, filters, inlet and outlet baffles, aerators, treatment equipment and other devices. - Components shall be designed and constructed so that, when installed, they shall be easily maintained, sampled, and serviced according to the manufacturer's recommendations.
+Easy physical access to treatment components by maintenance personnel and equipment shall be provided. - D. Plumbing Codes: Plumbing fixtures, building sewers, vents, sewer lines and other appurtenances shall be designed, operated and maintained so as to comply with the minimum requirements of the most recently revised locally enforceable plumbing code.
 In absence of a local plumbing code, designs shall adhere to the Colorado Plumbing Code (3 CCR 720-1).
-A local plumbing permit may be required. - E. Electrical Equipment, If Used: - 1.
-All electrical work, equipment, and material shall comply with the requirements of the currently applicable National Electrical Code as designated by the State Electrical Board Rules and Regulations (3 CCR 710-1).
-A local electrical permit will be required. - 2.
+A local plumbing permit may be required.

+E. Electrical Equipment, If Used

+- 1. All electrical work, equipment, and material shall comply with the requirements of the currently applicable National Electrical Code as designated by the State Electrical Board Rules and Regulations (3 CCR 710-1).
+A local electrical permit may be required. - 2.
 Electrical components shall be protected from moisture and corrosive gases. - F. Indicators of Failure or Malfunctioning for Systems Utilizing Mechanical Apparatus: A signal device shall be installed which will provide a recognizable indication or warning to the user that the system or component is not operating or is operating but malfunctioning.
 This indication or warning shall be a visual signal or an audible signal or both and shall be located in a centralized area within visual and audible range of the system user.
-A signal or message may also be sent remotely to a maintenance provider. - G. Sampling Access:
+A signal or message may also be sent remotely to a maintenance provider.